jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Space Jackal/Matrix/README.md

 Flag: **CS{if_computers_could_think_would_they_like_spaces?}**

 ### Conclusions
+- Don't use crypto algorithms from the year 1912
-- Don't apply custom crypto
+- Don't apply or write custom crypto
 - Beware of known plaintext attacks